lappsgrid-services/ServiceValidator/docs/components/Readme.md

 # Checking services

 This directory contains the result of various checks on a series of services.
-Much of it is done on a small [sample file](karen-flies.txt) with minimal content that still contains enough richness so services should actually produce some output.
-The services used are either from the LAPPS/Galaxy page at http://galaxy.lappsgrid.org/ or the one at http://jetstream.lappsgrid.org.
+Much of it is done on several versions of a small [sample file](karen-flies.txt) with minimal content that still contains enough richness so services should actually produce some output.
+The services used are the ones used at the LAPPS/Galaxy pages at http://galaxy.lappsgrid.org/ and http://jetstream.lappsgrid.org.

 The following services were tested or will be tested: